wp-plugins/custom-field-suite/readme.txt

 * Loop (a container for other fields, api returns array of arrays)

 = More Features =
+* Drag-n-drop field management UI that supports field hierarchy
 * Customize where each field group will appear
 * [Create your own field types](http://uproot.us/custom-field-suite/docs/custom-field-type/)
 * [Gravity Forms integration](http://uproot.us/custom-field-suite/docs/gravity-forms-integration/)
-* Custom Field Import (migrate existing custom fields into CFS)
+* Quickly and easily migrate existing custom fields into CFS
 * Loop fields can have unlimited nesting!

 = Documentation and Support =